JeffredRodriguez/JeffredRodriguez/README.md

 🚀 Currently exploring advanced backend development with Java and Spring Boot while strengthening my frontend side with React.
 🌐 Open to collaborations and innovative projects — especially those that challenge me to grow technically.
 📘 Always learning: from software architecture to containerization with Docker and microservices.
-⚙️ Motto: “Code smart, keep it clean, and make it meaningful.”

 ---